kontena/docs/references/stack-file-variables.md

 [Kontena Stack File](../using-kontena/stack-file.md) variables, declared in `variables` section, may be used to fill in values or providing additional conditional logic.
 In addition, they may be used with [Kontena Stack File Template Language](../using-kontena/stack-file.md#template-language).
 All variables, including environment variables you might want to use, must be declared in this section.

-Here is an example how to declare variable named `mysql_root_pw` and how to use it as part services of configuration:
+Here is an example how to declare a variable named `mysql_root_pw` and how to use it in a service definition:

 ```yaml
 variables: